Observer-L/FaceRecognition-PK/README.md

 # run the server(main.py)
 1. python main.py
-2. open the index.html in the root directory
+2. open the index.html in the root directory and play it!
-!! not completed yet !!
-!!
-To be continued  !!
 ```

 For a detailed explanation on how things work, check out these API documents: